davido912/data-proc/README.md

 ![picture](https://app.lucidchart.com/publicSegments/view/892d9b2a-68ec-4724-9464-ce4c7f1a3b8a/image.png)

-In order switch between the split screens, use (ctrl+B) + O. Make sure to click ctrl+B at the same time and then O. You should see the green lining switch between the screens.
+In order switch between the split screens, use (ctrl+b) + o (not capital O but small o).
+Make sure to click ctrl+B at the same time and then O. You should see the green lining switch between the screens.

-In order to scroll up and down on selected screen, use (ctrl + B) + [, and then scroll with the arrows.
+In order to scroll up and down on selected screen, use (ctrl + b) + [, and then scroll with the arrows (q to exit scroll mode).

 ### Modelling
-The following graph depicts the database structure composed of two schemas: raw, modelled.
+The following graph depicts the database structure composed of two schemas: staging, modelled.
-The raw schemas includes all data loaded as it is.
+The staging schema includes all data loaded as it is.

 Note, in Architecture A, data is loaded in deltas, meaning that if a specific date was chosen out of the dataset for loading, then it will be loaded into the delta table, and then upserted into the master table.
-That way, it is easier to browse the latest data that was loaded (assuming we aren't backing up somewhere at the moment).
+That way, it is easier to browse the latest data that was loaded (assuming we aren't backing up somewhere else at the moment).
+Furthermore, I added an upserting mechanism that deletes existing entries based on received_at date, that way there are no duplicates produced on the master table when loading over and over again.
+Please do take into account that this decision was made considering the assumption that the data source is always present for consumption in full.

 In Architecture B, the data is loaded in full.